foroozandehgroup/NMR-EsPy/docs/walkthrough.rst

    :align: center

 To generate a frequency-filtered signal from the imported data, the :py:meth:`~nmrespy.core.Estimator.frequency_filter` method is used.
-It is also necessary to specify a region that appears to contain no signals (this is used to gain an insight into the data's noise variance).
+All well as specifying the region of interest, it is also necessary to provide a region that appears to contain no signals (this is used to gain an insight into the data's noise variance).
 In this example, I will set this region to be -0.15 to -0.3ppm.

 .. code:: python3